-For me, the baklava and gloves were some of the most important items I had.
-My fingers and head get extremely cold very easily and both of these items protected me very well from the sub zero temperatures at the higher elevations.
+For me, the baklava and gloves were some of the most important items I brought.
+My fingers and head get extremely cold easily and both of these items protected me very well from the sub zero temperatures at the higher elevations.

 Keep in mind that this gear is not cheap.
 Wait for sales on fleece.
 Review the “travel supply” companies listed on Dave’s Travel Corner under the links section for more information.

-There are several items I wish I had but did not.
-One was a thick down jacket that extended down past the waist.
+There are several items I wish I brought with me.
+One was a thick down jacket that extended past the waist.
 This would have been ideal to put on after hiking to camp.
 Down is great for keeping you warm after you stop hiking.
 Another would have been a change of base layer socks.